Jive Software: Acquisitions

+On April 6th, 2008, Jive acquired online calendar software company Jotlet for an undisclosed amount.

 On January 7, 2010, Jive acquired Colorado-based social monitoring company Filtrbox for $1.7 million in cash and common stock.

 In May 2011, Jive announced the acquisition of OffiSync, an Israeli startup that adds a collaboration layer to Microsoft Office applications.

 In November 2012, Jive announced the acquisition of technology companies Producteev and Meetings.io for $7.6 million and 460,000 shares of Jive stock.
 Producteev produces a cloud-based task management application with web, desktop, and mobile clients.
 Meetings.io provides a chat and video conferencing tool.
 In May 2013, the company announced the newly redesigned version of Producteev by Jive as a stand-alone free app to individuals and teams.
 Jive released the real-time communication features from Meetings.io over the course of 2013.
 These features were then broken out into a stand-alone app called Jive Chime.

 In May 2013, Jive announced the acquisition of CLARA and StreamOnce and detailed their integration in the Jive Platform.
 The integration of CLARA's Jive Resonata product brings community analytics to the platform and allows users to measure the reach, sentiment and influence of their work, and use predictive analysis to anticipate customer behavior.